Uniform bounds for norms of sums of independent random functions: Proof of Theorem Proof of Theorem 1

-\end{lemma} The statement of the lemma is an immediate consequence of the the Bennett inequality for empirical processes [see \cite{bousquet}] and the standard arguments allowing to derive the Bernstein inequality from the Bennett inequality. \paragraph*{Inequalities for sums of independent random variables} We recall the well--known Rosenthal and Bahr--Esseen [see \cite{bahr}] bounds on the moments of sums of independent random variables. \begin{lemma} Let $Y_1,\ldots, Y_n$ be independent random variables, $\bE Y_i=0$, $i=1,\ldots, n.$ Then
+The statement of the lemma is an immediate consequence of the the Bennett inequality for empirical processes [see \citet{bousquet}] and the standard arguments allowing to derive the Bernstein inequality from the Bennett inequality.